SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 \end{aligned}
 $$

-Obviously, there are still a few more gaps to fill to apply it in a portfolio management process.
+There are still a few more gaps to fill to apply it in a portfolio management process.

-Firstly, we need to fit the one risky asset scenario assumed to the broad investable universe we are facing in the real world.
+Firstly we need to fit the one risky asset scenario assumed to the broad investable universe we are facing in the real world.
 One way, as mentioned at the very beginning of the blog, is to set the portfolio construction in two steps: determine the risky asset mix first and then set the leverage on the risky asset mix.

-Another way is simply to extend the optimal holding
+Another way is to extend the optimal holding to support multi risky asset scenario as Cvitanic & Karatzas (1994) did.
+The optimal holding is still of the CPPI type:

+$$
+\begin{aligned}
+X_t = \mu {\sigma^{-1}}^2 \dfrac{1}{(1 - \alpha)A} (W_t - \alpha M_t) 1 \\
+\end{aligned}
+$$